Unable to Locate Complete Label Info

 Natural Balance Wild Pursuit Dog Food earns the Advisor’s second-highest tier rating of 4.5 stars.

-The Natural Balance Wild Pursuit product line includes three dry dog foods, two claimed to meet AAFCO nutrient profiles for all life stages and one for adult maintenance.
+The Natural Balance Wild Pursuit product line includes three dry dog foods.

 Natural Balance Wild Pursuit Chicken, Turkey Meal and Quail was selected to represent the other products in the line for this review.